Sloth; apathy, in the sense of both (1) a general listlessness and apathy and (2) spiritual

 were more fundamental, the thing too big and heavy to be a “sports bike” in the

-accepted sense and all that fibreglass meant things could get very hot for both
+accepted sense and all that fibreglass meant it could get very hot for both components and rider, a problem the factory, with some improvised engineering,

 ameliorated but never wholly solved.What couldn’t be fixed was the lack of power, BMW at the time committed